Travel to Ilocos Norte and explore Laoag City. Find out what makes it a unique travel destination by visiting its must-see tourist spots.

 Construction of the church began in 1704 and was finished 90 years later.
 Masses are heard in Ilocano, English, and Tagalog.

 It served as an observation post for the Katipuneros against the Spaniards in the 1800s, and then again by Filipino guerillas against the Japanese during World War II.
+It's a good addition to pigrimage tours in the Philippines.

 The Bangui Windmills are a long line of 70m-high wind turbines lined up over a 9km stretch of the Bangui Bay shoreline.